MicrosoftDocs/dataexplorer-docs/data-explorer/add-cluster-connection.md

 # Add a cluster connection in the Azure Data Explorer web UI

-In the Azure Data Explorer web UI, each cluster connection is associated with a specific user account and Azure Active Directory (Azure AD) directory.
-The provided credentials are used to authenticate to the cluster and run queries.
+This article explains how to add a cluster connection in the Azure Data Explorer web UI.

-This functionality is especially valuable for users who manage multiple clusters across different user accounts or Azure AD directories.
-It removes the need to repetitively sign in and sign out, or switch directories, and allows you to move between clusters associated with different credentials within a unified interface.
+If you need to connect to clusters from various user accounts or Azure AD directories, the Azure Data Explorer web UI allows you to do so seamlessly.
+Switch between clusters associated with different credentials within a unified interface, without a need to repeatedly sign in and sign out or switch directories.
+Follow the optional steps in this article to set up connections with alternative credentials.

 ## Prerequisites